psychemedia/middle-english-romances/havelock-the-dane.md

 Wo may yemen hire so longe,
 Bothen hire and Engelonde,
 Til that she winan of helde,
-And tha she mowe yemen and welde ?"
+And tha she mowe yemen and welde?"
 He ansuereden, and seyden anon,
 Bi Crist and hi seint Ion,
 That therl Godrigh of Cornwayle